priyanshuparmar1448/IT206_project/README.md

     rear=NULL;
 }

-void queue::enqueue(int n)         // to add an element in the queue {
+void queue::enqueue(int n, string name)         // to add an element in the queue {
     if(front==NULL&&rear==NULL)
     {